misiektoja/lol_monitor/docs/configuration.md

 # Configuration

 Most settings can be passed as command-line arguments.
-Anything you want to keep between runs belongs in a configuration file, and anything secret belongs in a dotenv file or an environment variable.
+Anything you want to keep between runs belongs in a configuration file, and anything secret belongs in a dotenv file or an environment variable. [`--setup`](setup-and-first-run.md#guided-setup) writes both files for you.
+This page covers changing them afterwards, or writing them by hand.

 ## Configuration File